maziac/zig-binsearch/readme.md

 # binsearch

 A binary search command line tool.
-The tool allows you to specify one (or more files) and dump out values to stdout from a specific offset ad for a specific size.
+The tool allows you to specify one (or more files) and dump out values to stdout from a specific offset and for a specific size.
 It is also possible to search for patterns to set the offset.

 The output is written to stdout and can be redirected into a file or piped to another command.